 Special Education Advocacy (pro bono)

-Represent students in seeking proper educational programs and placements through negotiations and hearings.
+Represented multiple students in seeking proper educational programs and placements through negotiations and hearings.

 Other Pro Bono Matters

-Represent clients in a public-housing matter in New York state court.
+Represented clients in a public-housing matter in New York state court.

 - U.S. Patent and Trademark Office

 - U.S. District Court, Southern and Eastern Districts of New York; District of New Jersey

 - Co-Author, "Mixed Results as IPR Petitions for Biosimilars Soar," Bloomberg BNA Life Sciences Law & Industry Report (December 2017)